rebelvg/framework.VR/readme.txt

 To enable suicide set murshun_easywayout_canSuicide to true in the init.sqf.
 To disable JIP teleportation set murshun_allowJipTeleporting to false in the inti.sqf (JIP teleportation enabled by default in the murshun_menu pbo).

-If you want to have music radio in your mission all you need to do is to add only one line to the object.
-Add next line to each vehicle or object that you want to have a radio inside or be a radio.
+Radios are now automatically added to any vehicle.
+To add radio to an object use the line below.
+0 = [this] execVM "music_radio\radioInit.sqf";
 Script will automatically detect if the object is a vehicle or a static object and will act accordingly.
-0 = [this] execVM "music_radio\radioInit.sqf";
 To start the radio use ace-interaction menu.

 Framework now supports per-side loadouts.